Check-N-Run: A Checkpointing System for Training Deep Learning Recommendation Models: Checkpoint Optimizations

 \subsection{Incremental Checkpointing}

-We analyze real-world workload and observe that due to large model sizes and their high sparsity, only a fraction of the embedding vectors is modified in a given training interval.
-Figure~\ref{fig:icp_cdf_chart} shows the percentage of the model that is modified, as a function of training records, starting from three different initial states.
-The curve starting at the origin shows what fraction of the model size is updated starting from the first training record and ending at about 11 billion training records.
-As can be seen, even after 11 billion training records, the fraction of the model that is accessed grows slowly and reaches only 52\%.
-Furthermore, the fraction of the model updated during a training interval is expected to continue to shrink as model sizes keep increasing, which is the general industry trend.

-The second curve shows how the fraction of the updated model grows if we only observe updates starting at the 4 billionth training record.
-The third curve shows the same data starting at about the 8 billionth training record.
-It is interesting to note that no matter what training window is selected, the fraction of the modified model size follows a similar slope within that window.
-This fact is made more clear in Figure~\ref{fig:icp_frequency}, which plots the fraction of model size that is modified during a given time interval.
-For a given interval length, the fraction of model size that is modified remains almost the same in all intervals (e.g., in each 30 minute intervals, about 26\% of the model is modified).

-Motivated by this insight, we introduce incremental checkpoints.
+\textbf{One-Shot Incremental Checkpoint:} Motivated by the insight presented in Section 3 regarding the fraction of the model size that is modified after each iteration, we introduce incremental checkpoints.
 Incremental checkpointing starts with a single checkpoint taken as a full baseline checkpoint, including all the embedding vectors.
 From this point, the system starts tracking all modified vectors to create an incremental view of the embedding vectors that would have to be included in the next checkpoint.
 Each incremental checkpoint would then store only the vectors that were modified since the baseline checkpoint.
 To resume from a checkpoint, both the baseline checkpoint and the most recent incremental checkpoint have to be read.
 We refer to this method as \textit{one-shot baseline}.